Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Results

 The results are presented in Fig.~\ref{figure:analysis}.
 For each method, training was conducted five times using distinct initial (pretrained or random) policies and seeds.
 The SRB pretraining is omitted from the figure, as it is computationally inexpensive and serves as a common initialization for all baselines except Vanilla RL.

-Overall, our method achieves the fastest convergence (Fig.~\ref{figure:analysis}a) and the most consistent learning outcomes (Fig.~\ref{figure:analysis}b).
-Specifically, in the wall-assisted backflip task, Model Homotopy Transfer achieves a 19.0\% higher normalized return and converges twice as fast as IT (2,240 vs. 4,610 iterations).
-Additionally, it demonstrates superior stability over DT, maintaining a tight variation (max-min range) of 0.0042 compared to 0.2285 for DT (Fig.~\ref{figure:analysis}c).
+Overall, our method achieves the fastest convergence, as shown in Fig.~\ref{figure:analysis} (a), and the most consistent learning outcomes, as shown in Fig.~\ref{figure:analysis} (b).
+Specifically, in the wall-assisted backflip task, MHIT achieves a 19.0\% higher normalized return and converges twice as fast as IT (2,240 vs. 4,610 iterations).
+Additionally, it demonstrates superior stability over DT, maintaining a tight variation (max-min range) of 0.0042 compared to 0.2285 for DT, as shown in Fig.~\ref{figure:analysis} (c).